Is this you or someone you love or care for?

 If the foot sensation, muscle strength and overall stability are improved, it only makes sense that walking would feel more stable!

-[Dr. Kimberley Bell, DPT, is internationally recognized dynamic thought leader in healthcare.
+Dr. Kimberley Bell, DPT, is internationally recognized dynamic thought leader in healthcare.
 She is promoting best practices and improved quality of life for patients who are suffering with dizziness, vertigo and imbalance or unexplained repeated falls.
-After an eleven year period of caregiving for her grandparents and suffering with intermittent vertigo herself for most of her, she has realized that the status quo simply is not good enough.
+After an eleven year period of caregiving for her grandparents and suffering with intermittent vertigo herself for most of her life, she has realized that the status quo simply is not good enough.
 She has created her unique, comprehensive methodology “The Bell Method,” to reduce the suffering of those with dizziness, vertigo, imbalance, normal aging, foot neuropathy, incontinence and unexplained repeated falls.

 The exercises in this program require the hip to flex above 90 degrees, so they are not appropriate for people who have hip precautions after a hip replacement that restrict hip flexion to 90 degrees or less.